-What is an Omni-Channel Contact Centre?
+What is an omnichannel contact centre?

 Traditionally, the term contact centre was synonymous with large offices filled with agents picking up calls and resolving customer queries.
 And from the customer's viewpoint, resolving an issue or getting your questions answered in relation to products or services could only mean calling a number and speaking with a representative over the phone.
 But thanks to technology and the ease at which it can be applied in the contact centre environment – both from an IT and cost perspective – we've moved on from this rather one-dimensional approach to the contact centre experience in favour of the omnichannel contact centre.